Posted on Mar 21, 2019

 Designate a Space for Prayer and Reflection

 When spring cleaning your home, consider designating a spot for prayer and reflection.
+Now, more than ever, we should have a place that's specially tailored for worship in our homes, with our masajid closed.
 Perhaps add a shelf for Qurans and other Islamic books and even a plant or two to create a peaceful atmosphere.
 A clean prayer space will be inviting, and make prayer an even sweeter solace from our daily lives – a spot in our homes where our families feel at ease.

 Maybe you already have a designated pray area in your home.
 Is it tidy?
 Are the prayer mats folded in a neat stack or maybe rolled and kept in a tall wicker basket?
 Keeping it simple, organized and tidy will Insha'Allah help you feel more clarity in your mind when praying.

 And, because a prayer space will naturally be kept clean, it'll also be motivation to keep the rest of your house looking and feeling the same way.
 Our homes are sacred spaces, and as we learn to treat them as such, we'll start feeling more at ease.